-Where the citizen(s)' needs do not meet Care Act criteria, support will still be available through the Exploitation and Slavery Team for Adults (ESTA - see below).
+Where the citizen(s)' needs do not meet Care Act criteria, support will still be available through the Slavery Exploitation Team (SET) - see below).

 Children's Integrated Services have adopted a contextual safeguarding approach that recognises that children often face risks outside of the home, including exploitation and slavery.
 It should be noted that this exploitation can also take place within a family setting.
 Alongside social care and youth justice, the Exploitation and Violence Reduction Hub (situated within Youth Justice) works to intervene early to prevent entry into and support exit from exploitation.